Starting with a blank slate and a very important task at hand? Let me explain how I can help you prepare financial projections, including:

 Fixed v.
 Variable

 The expenses you will incur on a daily monthly, quarterly and annual basis will categorized as either fixed or variable.
-Fixed expenses are those incurred regardless of sales volume, and could include line items like rent, salaries & wages, utilities, technology (cell phones, data plans, software subscriptions), insurance, etc. Items that have a flat recurring periodic (e.g. monthly) charge and remain consistent given a specified time horizon (e.g. lease or contract period).
+Fixed expenses are those incurred regardless of sales volume, and could include line items like rent, salaries & wages, utilities, technology (cell phones, data plans, software subscriptions), insurance, etc. These are items that have a flat recurring periodic (e.g. monthly) charge and remain consistent given a specified time horizon (e.g. lease or contract period).

 Variable expenses are incurred as a result of sales increases, expansion plans or other growth related investments, and could include line items like advertising, marketing, travel & entertainment, bank service charges, professional fees, etc. These items may be foreseeable, but ultimately will vary from month to month.

 The more detailed you can be with individual line item identification, the more precise you can be with your income statement projections.
 However, as a rule of thumb, limit your total operating expense line items to no more than 30 total.